Card-On-File (COF)

 }

-It is important to store the references.schemeTransactionId returned in the response and supply it in the subsequent customer initiated or merchant initiated COF transactions.
+It is important to store the both the references.schemeTransactionId and references.schemeTransactionLinkId in the case they are returned in the response and supply it in the subsequent customer initiated or merchant initiated COF transactions.